god-ctrl/SocailApp/README.md

 This is an online social media site. that pretty much works as a copy of facebook allowing users to be friends and post on it.Get likes ,comment etc.
 Each user will have a profile where details will we given about the users,his posts and comments on it.
+## Features
+* Login/ Signup for Users.
+* Each user to have its own page, where it can post relevant posts about itself.
+* Users can update the info
+* Users and post int text
+* Users can comment on posts
+* post can be deleted if the user is authenticated
+* comments can be deleted both the users who post the post and the user who commented
+*

 #### Technologies